harness/developer-hub/docs/continuous-delivery/cd-services/k8s-services/kubernetes-services.md

 If this is your first time using Harness for a Kustomize deployment, see the [Kustomize Quickstart](../../onboard-cd/cd-quickstarts/kustomize-quickstart.md).

-For a detailed walkthrough of deploying Kustomize in Harness, including limitations, see [Use Kustomize for Kubernetes Deployments](../../cd-advanced/kustomize-howtos/use-kustomize-for-kubernetes-deployments.md).
+For a detailed walkthrough of deploying Kustomize in Harness, including limitations, see [Use Kustomize for Kubernetes Deployments](../../deploy-srv-diff-platforms/kustomize/kustomize-howtos/use-kustomize-for-kubernetes-deployments.md).

 #### Important notes

-* Harness supports Kustomize and Kustomize Patches for [Rolling](../../cd-execution/kubernetes-executions/create-a-kubernetes-rolling-deployment.md), [Canary](../../cd-technical-reference/cd-k8s-ref/canary-deployment-step.md), [Blue Green](../../cd-execution/kubernetes-executions/create-a-kubernetes-blue-green-deployment.md) strategies, and the Kubernetes [Apply](../../cd-technical-reference/cd-k8s-ref/kubernetes-apply-step.md) and [Delete](../../cd-execution/kubernetes-executions/delete-kubernetes-resources.md) steps.
+* Harness supports Kustomize and Kustomize Patches for [Rolling](../../deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-rolling-d../../deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/canary-deployment-step.mdanary-deployment-step.md), [Blue Green](../../deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-blue-green-deploy../../deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-apply-step.mdal-reference/cd-k8s-ref/kubernetes-apply-step.md) and [Delete](../../deploy-srv-diff-platforms/kubernetes/kubernetes-executions/delete-kubernetes-resources.md) steps.
 * Harness does not use Kustomize for rollback.
 Harness renders the templates using Kustomize and then passes them onto kubectl.
 A rollback works exactly as it does for native Kubernetes.
 * You cannot use Harness variables in the base manifest or kustomization.yaml.
 You can only use Harness variables in kustomize patches you add in **Kustomize Patches Manifest Details**.
 * **Kustomize binary versions:**